Ionel Dănciulescu: Return to Dinamo București

-In the 2006–07 season, he was the team's second top-scorer after Claudiu Niculescu as he netted the goal 15 times in the 31 appearances given to him by coach Mircea Rednic, including a spectacular scissors kick goal in a 4–2 victory in a derby against Steaua, helping the team win the title.
-He also appeared in 12 matches in which he scored five goals as the club reached the round of 32 in the 2006–07 UEFA Cup where they lost with 3–1 on aggregate to Benfica.
+In the 2006–07 season, Dănciulescu was the team's second top-scorer after Claudiu Niculescu as he netted 15 goals in the 31 appearances given to him by coach Mircea Rednic, including a spectacular scissors kick goal in a 4–2 victory in a derby against Steaua, helping the team win the title.
+In the first half of that season, Dănciulescu, Niculescu, and Ionel Ganea were part of a rotation system imposed by Rednic, as they were all prolific strikers but only two could start in any given match.
+He also appeared in 12 matches in which he scored five goals, as the club reached the round of 32 in the 2006–07 UEFA Cup where they lost with 3–1 on aggregate to Benfica.
 In the following season, Dinamo had the objective of reaching the Champions League group stage, Dănciulescu managing to score a goal with a header after a pass from Cristian Pulhac in the 1–1 draw from the first leg of the third qualifying round against Lazio Roma, but they did not qualify, losing with 3–1 the second leg.
 Dănciulescu formed a partnership in Dinamo's offence with Florin Bratu, and the Romanian press called them "BD in action", a nickname inspired by the first letters of their family names and the Romanian movie "BD in action".
 By the end of the 2007–08 season the team had no chance of winning the title, but rivals Steaua were in first position, having scheduled a match on Dinamo's ground.
 The match ended with a 2–1 victory for Dinamo with Dănciulescu and Bratu scoring the goals.
 That victory helped CFR Cluj advance to the first position and become champions after the final round of the season.
 Dănciulescu was the top-scorer of that season with 21 goals.

 In August 2009 after scoring a double against Ceahlăul Piatra Neamț, he became the fourth overall scorer in the history of the Romanian First Division with 187 goals, only behind Dudu Georgescu, Rodion Cămătaru and Marin Radu.
-Dănciulescu helped the club fulfill "The wonder from Liberec" by winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
+Dănciulescu helped the club achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying for the 2009–10 Europa League group stage.
 However, shortly afterwards he left Dinamo to go play for Hércules Alicante in Segunda División as he was not getting along with coach Dario Bonetti.
 His last game was a 1–0 away victory against Steaua after which he was applauded by the 10,000 people who were at the stadium, including Steaua's fans.